Hungary: Languages

 Hungarian is the official and predominant spoken language.
 Hungarian is the 13th most widely spoken first language in Europe with around 13 million native speakers and it is one of 24 official and working languages of the European Union.
 Outside Hungary, it is also spoken in neighbouring countries and by Hungarian diaspora communities worldwide.
 According to the 2011 census, 9,896,333 people (99.6%) speak Hungarian in Hungary, of whom 9,827,875 people (99%) speak it as a first language, while 68,458 people (0.7%) speak it as a second language.
 English (1,589,180 speakers, 16.0%), and German (1,111,997 speakers, 11.2%) are the most widely spoken foreign languages, while there are several recognised minority languages in Hungary (Armenian, Bulgarian, Croatian, German, Greek, Romanian, Romani, Rusyn, Serbian, Slovak, Slovenian, and Ukrainian).

 Hungarian is a member of the Uralic language family, unrelated to any neighbouring language and distantly related to Finnish and Estonian.
 It is the largest of the Uralic languages in terms of the number of speakers and the only one spoken in Central Europe.
-There are sizeable populations of Hungarian speakers in Romania, the Czech Republic, Slovakia, the former Yugoslavia, Ukraine, Israel, and the U.S. Smaller groups of Hungarian speakers live in Canada, Slovenia, and Austria, but also in Australia, Brazil, Argentina, Mexico, Venezuela, and Chile.
-Standard Hungarian is based on the variety spoken Budapest.
+Standard Hungarian is based on the variety spoken in Budapest.
 Although the use of the standard dialect is enforced, Hungarian has several urban and rural dialects.

 Religion

 Hungary is a historically Christian country.
 Hungarian historiography identifies the foundation of the Hungarian state with Stephen I's baptism and coronation with the Holy Crown in A.D.
 1000.
 Stephen promulgated Catholicism as the state religion, and his successors were traditionally known as the Apostolic Kings.
 The Catholic Church in Hungary remained strong through the centuries, and the Archbishop of Esztergom was granted extraordinary temporal privileges as prince-primate (hercegprímás) of Hungary.
+The transition to statehood occurred at the turn of the 1st to 2nd millennium when the federation of Magyar tribes was transformed into the Kingdom of Hungary, and Western Christianity, specifically Roman Catholicism, was adopted as state religion.

-Although contemporary Hungary has no official religion and recognises freedom of religion as a fundamental right, the constitution "recognises Christianity's nation-building role" in its preamble and in Article VII affirms that "the state may cooperate with the churches for community goals."
-The 2011 census showed that the majority of Hungarians were Christians (54.2%), with Roman Catholics (római katolikusok) (37.1%) and Hungarian Reformed Calvinists (reformátusok) (11.1%) making up the bulk of these alongside Lutherans (evangélikusok) (2.2%), Greek Catholics (1.8%), and other Christians (1.3%).
-Jewish (0.1%), Buddhist (0.1%) and Muslim (0.06%) communities are in the minority.
-27.2% of the population did not declare a religious affiliation while 16.7% declared themselves explicitly irreligious, another 1.5% atheist.
+Contemporary Hungary has no official religion and recognises freedom of religion as a fundamental right.
+However, the constitution "recognises Christianity's nation-building role" in its preamble and in Article VII affirms that "the state may cooperate with the churches for community goals."
+The 2022 census showed that 42.5% of the Hungarians were Christians, most of whom were Roman Catholics (római katolikusok) (27.5%) and Hungarian Reformed Calvinists (reformátusok) (9.8%), alongside Lutherans (evangélikusok) (1.8%), Greek Catholics (1.7%), and other Christians (1.7%).
+Jewish (0.1%), Buddhist (0.1%) and Islamic (0.1%) communities are small minorities.
+40.1% of the population did not declare a religious affiliation, while 16.1% declared themselves explicitly irreligious.